pkitlas/apero-retry/content/teaching/2022_Friendship/index.md

 subtitle:
 tags:
 - Past Course
-title: Friendship and Islam: From Rumi to Ramy
+title: Friendship and Islam From Rumi to Ramy
 ---

 ![Muslim Art Gala](featured.jpg)*With Students and Emory's annual Muslim Art Gala*